helenensikat/GovDataWorkshop/README.md

 # Workshop materials

-To be updated.
 Links to key materials will be added here, including slides, spreadsheets, discussion prompts, and other files.

+* Masterclass slide deck (link to come)
+* Masterclass mindmap (link to come)
+* Materials for the 'Where's Gizmo?' re-identification game (link to come)
+* Discussion prompt cards (link to come)